AustinCodingAcademy/advanced-ecommerce-2/README.md

 * Modify TopNav
   * xRemove existing href and replace with "#"
   * xRegister onClick for the links, make sure to use arrow function.
 Make sure to preventDefault.
-  * In the arrow function call props.changeCategory("tires").
+  * xIn the arrow function call props.changeCategory("tires").
 Send in the category that is appropriate for the link